 As the onus of safe campuses lies on the companies and organizations, most of them have started to put in sincere efforts to make the workplace safer for women.

-But the sexual harassment of women at the workplace must be seen as a social problem and therefore, all factions of the society must join hands to overcome this problem.
+But the sexual harassment of women at the workplace must be seen as a social problem and therefore, all factions of society must join hands to overcome this problem.

 We need not only to create awareness but also have the obligation to sensitize both genders about its ill-effects on individuals in particular, and society in general.